OnlineMo/gemini-fullstack-langgraph-quickstart/README.md

     1. Navigate to the `backend/` directory.
     2. Create a file named `.env` by copying the `backend/.env.example` file.
     3. Open the `.env` file and add your Gemini API key: `GEMINI_API_KEY="YOUR_ACTUAL_API_KEY"`
+-   **`GEMINI_BASE_URL`** (Optional): If you need to use a proxy or a different endpoint for the Gemini API, you can set the base URL in the `.env` file.
+By default, it uses the official Google AI endpoint.

 **2. Install Dependencies:**